Common Core Mathematics Standards. Hover over a standard to see what it depends on (blue) and what depends on it (red).

 Keeping it real with Primary Sources!
 The ELA Common Core State Standards (CCSS) suggest the use of more primary source materials in science and social studies classes.

 I agree that this will bring some interesting experiences to class and expose kids to some historically important documents.
 These documents will also challenge them to read “closely” and will offer great ways to generate, and reflect on, text dependent questions.
 But where are these resources available?
 They were not as easy to find as I thought, but here is a set of starting points that’ll point you in the right direction!
 Teaching with Primary Sources Journal-- This web site offers strategies and resources for K-12 classrooms from the Library of Congress.
 2)The American Memory Collection-- The American Memory collection is one of the resources you will access from the link above.

-UC San Diego- SSHL Guide to ON-line Primary Sources - Jim.
-Physical Education/Health Resources.
+UC San Diego- SSHL Guide to ON-line Primary Sources - This resource organizes primary source materials available to the UC San Diego community.
+Primary Source Nexus - Science News - Physical Education/Health Resources.
 Art and Music Resources.
 ESL Resources.
 World Language Resources.
 Social Studies Resources.
 Science Resources.
 ELA Resources.
 Math Resources.